laruss/twine-dev-server/README.md

 This will create `static` and `story` subdirectories in your `src` directory.

+**WARNING:** If you have just an html file, you should put it in empty folder as script will copy all files and folders from the project folder to the `static` directory.

 ### Development Mode

 To start the development server and watch for changes: